Pixeloceax/Obole/README.md

 ## Project Description

-Obole Bank is a cutting-edge online banking platform that revolutionizes the way you manage your finances.
-With its sleek design and powerful features, Obole Bank provides a seamless banking experience for individuals and businesses alike.
-Our project is built using the latest web technologies, including React, Node.js, and MongoDB.
-With Obole Bank, you can easily perform various banking operations such as managing accounts, making transfers, tracking expenses, and analyzing financial data.
-Our goal is to empower users with the tools they need to take control of their finances, making banking simple, secure, and efficient.
+Obole Bank is an online banking platform developed by a team of two in just two months as our final project at Holberton.
+This cutting-edge application, built using the MERN stack (MongoDB, Express.js, React, and Node.js)

 ## Story of Development